AdobeDocs/indesign-api-docs/README.md

 ### __Logging__
 While writing your own scripts, debugging forms an important part of the whole process.
 Likewise, to keep track of what decisions were made during a script execution, one may feel the need to log the steps.
 You can log the data during script execution.
 This can be done in two ways

 - Collecting all the logs in an array and then dumping them with a function similar to WriteToFile.
-This must be accompanied with addition of the relative path to list of assets to be uploaded.
+This must be accompanied by the addition of the relative path to the list of assets to be uploaded.
-- Second way is to log data in the application's log.
-You can use the following script calls to redirect the provided log to application's log.
+The second way is to log data in the application's log.
+You can use the following script calls to redirect the provided log to the application's log.
     ```javascript
     // The following should come in the application log, which can be dumped using      generalSettings/appLogs/logsRelativePath
     app.consoleout('Logging in app\'s std::out')
     app.consoleerr('Logging in app\'s std::err')
     ```
-    You can dump the application's log into a file, with the addition of `"generalSetting"` as mentioned below:.
+    You can dump the application's log into a file, by adding the `"generalSetting"` as mentioned below:.
     ```json
     "params": {
         "targetDocument": "doc.indd",